mesa-land/mesa.land/README.md

 # Mesa.land

 Mesa is a NFT card game platform.
-Make your own cards and sell them on OpenSea!
-When you buy a card, you can use it in your next games.
+Turn any NFT collection into a card game instantly!
+When you buy a card, you can use it in all your games.

 ## Contributing